-These analyses show a characteristic pattern of highest enrichment for the best eQTL variant, and a rapidly decreasing trend towards lower ranks.
-With this information, we were able to estimate how likely the first variant is to be the causal variant: we calculated the annotation enrichment of the best eQTL variants relative to the matched null for (1) all eQTL loci, and (2) those loci where we reasoned that the best eQTL variant is the causal due to having a log 10 p-value >1.5 higher than the second variant; this threshold was based on saturation of the functional enrichment of the best (1st) versus the 2nd eQTL variant (Fig S20; Supplementary Methods).
+These analyses show a characteristic pattern of highest enrichment for the most significant eQTL variant, and a rapidly decreasing trend towards lower ranks.
+With this information, we were able to estimate how likely the most significant variant is also the causal variant: we calculated the annotation enrichment of the best eQTL variants relative to the matched null for (1) all eQTL loci, and (2) those loci where we reasoned that the best eQTL variant is the causal due to having a log 10 p-value >1.5 higher than the second variant; this threshold was based on saturation of the functional enrichment of the best (1st) versus the 2nd eQTL variant (Fig S20; Supplementary Methods).
 From the ratio of the enrichments (1) and (2), we obtain an approximate estimate the best variant is the causal variant in 55% of EUR eQTLs and 74% of YRI eQTLs, with more conservative estimates being 34% and 41%, respectively (Fig S20).
 The higher percentage in YRI is expected due to lower LD confounding; altogether these results indicate reasonable power to find causal regulatory variants.
 In order to validate the putative causal effects of a subset of our best eQTL variants from both EUR and YRI, we analyzed allele-specific binding in a published dataset of CTCF CHiP-seq data from 6 individuals{McDaniell, 2010 #190}, and observe that our best eQTL variants overlapping CTCF binding peaks show significantly more allele-specific binding compared to our matched null variants (p = 2.0 10-3, Fig S21).
 Furthermore, our best eQTLs showed a high degree of overlap with DNase1 sensitivity QTLs{Degner, 2012 #172} (3.3, p = 2.51 10-6 in EUR, 7.9, p < 2.2 10-16 in YRI).
 Not relying on SNP array data{Veyrieras, 2008 #184} is an important advantage in the characterization of causal variants: 15% of the eQTL genes do not have a single Omni 2.5M array SNP among the significant variants, and in 81% the best (i.e. most likely causal) variant is not on the Omni 2.5M chip (Fig 2c, Fig S22).